FC Drava Ptuj

-Football Club Drava Ptuj or simply FC Drava Ptuj is a Slovenian football club based in Ptuj that competes in the Slovenian Third League, the third tier of Slovenian football.
+Football Club Drava Ptuj or simply FC Drava Ptuj is a Slovenian football club based in Ptuj that competes in the Slovenian Third League, the third tier of the Slovenian football league system.
 The club was founded in 2004 and is legally not considered to be the successor of NK Drava Ptuj, and the statistics and honours of the two clubs are kept separate by the Football Association of Slovenia.